millerk22/emc2-labs/EMC2-Labs-Fall/lab09.rst

 Cases where convergence isn't reached
 -------------------------------------

-While these methods can be extremely effecitve, sometimes they will not converge.
+While these methods are often very effective, sometimes they will not converge.
 Fortunately, we are guaranteed convergence for matrices that are *strictly diagonally dominant*.
-This applies to n x n matrices where the absolute value of the diagonal element of every row is greater than the sum of the absoulte values of all the other elements in the row, or
+This applies to :math:`n \times n` matrices where the absolute value of the diagonal element of every row is greater than the sum of the absolute values of all the other elements in the row, or

 .. math::